eastmaels/steemblog.github.io/_posts/account/justyy/2018-12-24_justyy-s-weekly-witness-report-24-december-2018.md

 - - -

-This page is synchronized from the post: [@justyy ''s Weekly Witness Report - 24/December/2018](https://steemit.com/@justyy/justyy-s-weekly-witness-report-24-december-2018)
+This page is synchronized from the post: ['@justyy ''s Weekly Witness Report - 24/December/2018'](https://steemit.com/@justyy/justyy-s-weekly-witness-report-24-december-2018)